Satellile/yara/readme.md

 ### [Direct link to download](https://github.com/Satellile/yara/releases/download/latest/yara.exe)

 Download "yara.exe".
-Open a terminal in the same directory/folder as "yara.exe", and run the program through the terminal by simply typing "yara".
+Open a terminal in the same directory/folder as "yara.exe", and run the program through the terminal by simply typing `yara`.

 The first time you run, you must select your ComfyUI output folder, and then a config file will automatically be created.
-You can open the folder containing the config file with the argument "yara config", to edit it manually (most of the options are just for configuring "yara preview").
+You can open the folder containing the config file with the argument `yara config`, to edit it manually (most of the options are just for configuring `yara preview`).

 </br></br>